A/B Testing Statistics Made Simple

 A/B testing derives its power from random sampling.

 When we conduct an A/B test (or multivariate), we distribute visitors randomly amongst different variations.
-We use the results for each variation to judge how that variation will behave, if it is the only design visitors see.
+We use the results for each variation to judge how that variation will behave if it is the only design visitors see.

-• Original page conversion rate – 8%
+• Original button conversion rate – 5%

-• Variation 1 conversion rate – 12%
+• Variation button conversion rate – 8%

-As the test is running, we record the sample distribution for each variation.
-As we observe the results, we need to determine whether the difference between two sample distributions is due to random chance, or if there is actual basis for the difference.
+As the test runs, we record the sample distribution for each variation.
+We need to assess whether the conversion rate difference is due to random chance or reflects an actual performance difference.
+To confirm this, we must ensure the results are statistically significant and not influenced by chance.

 Confidence Level